DanielMistrik/Subway-Learner/journal.md

 The challenge was parsing the cv output from the view obstacles function but I got the first part of the state vector to work with a quite satisfying accuracy.

+Finally finished the feature function.
+I had to remove the wall states as they were too inaccurate.
+Otherwise, some tweaking to the pixel distances worked fine.
+The current approach normalizes distance to an object from 2 (not visible) then [1,0] where 1 is the furthest visible location and 0 is collision with the obstacle.
+Now that the feature function is done I can move on to set-up for RL.
+The state function will probably have to poll the state function 3 times and average to remove some noise.